aydv/Attention-based-Aspect-Sentiment-Analysis/README.md

 Preprocessed files in data dir

 ## Further Work
-* Replace LSTM layers with Transformers(Convert it BERT downstream task)
+* Replace LSTM layers with Transformers(Convert it to BERT downstream task)
 * Fastext and context aware dynamic meta embeddings for out of vocab words
-* External datasets from Twitter, Restraunt reviews to increase model performance*
+* External datasets from Twitter, restaurant reviews to increase model performance*
 * NASNet for model hyper parameter tunning

 ## Authors